Skip to main content

 Day 7 - SM Mega Mall

-Flight back was actually easier and there was NO TRAFFIC on the way to NAIA airport in MNL.
-I had actually 5 hours to do absolutely nothing in MNL.
-NRT was the layover and probably one of the better places to enjoy.
+The flight back was surprisingly easier, and there was no traffic on the way to NAIA airport in Manila.
+I had a generous five hours to relax before my flight.
+My layover at Narita (NRT) was enjoyable, one of the better places to pass time.

 Comments